CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 **Execute using a package**

-A script (S3fs on CentOS 7) is created to speed up the deployment of s3fs on CenturyLink Cloud.
+A script (S3fs on CentOS 7) is created to speed up the deployment of s3fs on Lumen Cloud.
 The detail of the package is available [here](//control.ctl.io/Blueprints/Packages/Details?uuid=e12db1ac-9783-45fa-b3f6-ab07c3ab195a&classification=Script&type=AccountLibrary).
 The package can be install via the portal, API or CLI.

 For API, please refer to the [Execute Package API](//www.ctl.io/api-docs/v2/#server-actions-execute-package).

-The CLI deployment can be done following the command in the [CenturyLink Cloud Guide to CLI](//www.ctl.io/knowledge-base/servers/centurylink-cloud-guide-to-cli/#advanced-usage).
+The CLI deployment can be done following the command in the [Lumen Cloud Guide to CLI](//www.ctl.io/knowledge-base/servers/centurylink-cloud-guide-to-cli/#advanced-usage).

 When using the portal, this [Knowledge article](../Servers/using-group-tasks-to-install-software-and-run-scripts-on-groups.md)